The Benefits of Decluttering Your Home

 While you may not want to think about it, your mind subconsciously knows that they are there and that you'll need to deal with them eventually - making you feel stressed and anxious.

 Less clutter and mess means less stress.
-So, if you want to reduce your stress levels, ditching some of the clutter is a good place to start.
+So, if you want to reduce your stress levels and regain clarity of mind, ditching some of the clutter is a great place to start.

 "Clearing your external environment of unused and unwanted clutter, and sorting through the accumulated mess around you, will psychologically help you attain a healthier lifestyle and happier life" ~ Dr David Kantra